Losant/losant-docs/docs/devices/device-recipes.md

 ## Adding a Device Recipe

-Device recipes can be added to your application in the `Device Recipes` tab under `Application Settings`.
+Device recipes can be added to your application on the `Device Recipes` page (accessible under the `More` menu).

 ![Add Device Recipe](/images/devices/add-device-recipe.png "Add Device Recipe")